 The lack of adequate resources to deal with the growing pest population presents a major challenge to local communities and in consequence to public health.
-The CIEH Pest Control Conference organized in partnership with the National Pest Advisory Panel (NPAP) aims to gather pest control professionals and experts to debate the key developing issues, to evaluate risks and challenges, and to discuss actions needed to protect the public health from the threats posed by uncontained pest proliferation.
+CIEH Pest Control Conference is organised in partnership with the National Pest Advisory Panel (NPAP) and aims to gather pest control professionals and experts to debate the key developing issues, evaluate risks and challenges, and to discuss actions needed to protect public health from the threats posed by uncontained pest proliferation.

 Key topics include: